-“Gallows Hill” was bounded by Nash Street on the north, King Street on the South, Occoneechee Street on the east, and Queen or Union Street on the north.
-It encompassed town lots 207 through 218.
+“Gallows Hill” was bounded by Nash Street on the north, King Street on the South, Occoneechee Street on the east, and Union Street on the north.
+It encompassed town lots 207 through 218 plus a section of the town commons.
 The gallows

 itself may have been located somewhere on lots 207 through 210 or, most likely, it was located on the town commons, just south of Union Street.

 .
-Some executed prisoners were also buried on gallows hill.
+Some executed prisoners were also buried on gallows hill, including those executed at the downtown jail, until at least 1879.

 Excerpt of the 1863 S. T. Alderman map, with "Gallows Hill" outlined in red